Slavery in America: 9 Myths Debunked

 Had the South not been too paranoid and fearful of what Lincoln might or might not have done, perhaps the Civil War wouldn’t have occurred.

 Lincoln’s sole goal was to preserve the Union at all cost.
-Had those Southern states not seceded, we could say it would have been business as usual for the enslaved blacks.
+Had those Southern states not seceded, we could say it would have been business as usual for the slave holders and merchants.

 To be fair to Abe, he did personally detest slavery.
 But like a couple of presidents before him that had a personal aversion towards slavery, Lincoln would most likely have not pressured the South that much to end slavery, thus had the South kept their cool and not seceded.

-Another point worth mentioning is that, the North’s political and military commanders incorporated fleeing slaves from the South into the Union’s army simply because they wanted to deprive the South of men to fight for their course.
+Another point worth mentioning is that, the North’s political and military commanders incorporated fleeing slaves from the South into the Union’s army simply because they wanted to deprive the South of men to fight for their twisted aspiration.

-Sending the slaves back to the South would most likely have given the South more men to advance the Confederacy during the Civil War.
+Sending the slaves back to the South would most likely have given the South more men to advance the cause of the Confederacy during the Civil War.

 Some scholars have argued that the primary beneficiary of the Emancipation Proclamation declared in 1863 was the Union itself.
 It makes a whole lot of sense when one looks at it critically.
 By emancipating all slaves in the country, Lincoln “inadvertently” won the favor of millions of slaves in the South.
 It also encouraged enslaved people to flee in droves to the North.
 Once in the North, they needed little or no convincing to take up arms and fight for the very people who freed them.
-There was no bigger motivation for a freed slave fighting in the Union army than the sight of his former master (i.e. the South) dying.
+There was no bigger motivation for a freed slave fighting in the Union army than the sight of his former masters and oppressor (i.e. the South) dying at his or her hands.

 Myth #8 –Blacks in the South were enthusiastic about defending the South

 First of all, who in his right senses will aid someone who for centuries inflicted unimaginable torture and abuse on him?
-Even the strongest effects of the Stockholm Syndrome would not have made any black man voluntarily fight on behalf of their Southern masters.
+Even the strongest effects of the Stockholm Syndrome would not have made any Black man or woman voluntarily fight on behalf of their Southern masters.

 Source of the myth: The Southerners used this falsity to boost their standing in the North.
-It made the North look like they were trying to free a group of people, who themselves were content with the status in the South.
-And their propaganda did manage to convince a few Northerners into thinking like that.
+It made the North look like they were trying to free a group of people, who themselves were content with their status and conditions in the South.
+Interestingly enough, their propaganda did manage to convince a few Northerners into thinking like that.
 “Why fight and die for someone who did not want to be free in the free?”, some Northerners might have asked.
+There was also this bit of sentiment among some Northerners that the North’s disapproval of slavery in the South was misplaced because the enslaved people wouldn’t known a thing about how to live a “meaningful” life should they be freed.

-And clearly, the Black soldiers that served in the Confederate army were there on the front lines against their wishes.
+Further reinforcing the above assertion was sighting of Black soldiers fighting in the Confederate army.
+However, the question that one should be asking is that: would those Black soldiers have been in the front lines there on their own volition?
 It is not as if they had ever known anything as freedom or free will in the entirety of their lives.
 Many of those Black soldiers slaved tirelessly for Confederate soldiers as the Civil War raged on.

 Had it not been for an 1865 policy passed by the Confederate leaders, some Confederate commanders (for example, General Patrick Cleburne) were willing to enlist African Americans in the South in the Confederate army.
-That would have been the equivalent of giving you captive weapons to defend you.
-Obviously, we know the first person he or she would turn those weapons against?
+That would have been the equivalent of giving your captive weapons to defend you.
+Obviously, we know the first person he or she would turn those weapons against.

 Interestingly, when push came to shove, the Confederate soldiers did indeed enlist enslaved people in order to shore up their forces.
 However, this was at the dying end of the Civil War; and to this day, there exist no concrete evidence that enslaved African Americans fought for the Confederacy.